Becavalier/Pacman-LM-Client/pacman-emberjs/README.md

-# pac-man
+# Pacman Game

 This README outlines the details of collaborating on this Ember application.

-A short introduction of this app could easily go here.
+A pacman game written in javascript with framework ember.js.

 ## Prerequisites